 Within the proposal, there is a graphic that describes how specialized services could help a survivor break free from the cycle of exploitation in the sex trade.
 View the full graphic here.

 EDI interviewed and surveyed survivors and service providers in Illinois and across the nation who were intentionally offering services, support, and outreach to people impacted by our nation’s thriving commercial sex trade.
 The proposal seeks to share lessons learned from these experts and offer best practices.
 We hope that this proposal will raise awareness about the effectiveness of, and need for, specialized services.

 The proposal includes an introduction from Illinois Senator Toi Hutchinson (pictured left), who has been a strong advocate for survivors of the sex trade and the End Demand Illinois campaign.
 “If we want to stop the cycle of sexual exploitation in Illinois, we must offer survivors of the sex trade the support and services they need to start over,” said Senator Hutchinson.

 Questions?
-Contact Lynne Johnson, policy and advocacy director for the Chicago Alliance Against Sexual Exploitation, at firstname.lastname@example.org or (773) 244-2230 ext.
-5.
+Contact Lynne Johnson, Policy Director for the Chicago Alliance Against Sexual Exploitation, at firstname.lastname@example.org or (773) 244-2230 ext.
+205.